There is a saying “Faster, Better, Cheaper pick any two!”

 At one company I was tasked with optimizing the Data Center.

-There was strong growth in demand, so much so that we were looking to extend the data center, which would have a big impact on costs.
+There was strong growth in demand, so much so that we were looking to extend the data center, which would have a big impact on costs, multi-million dollar extension.

 At the start of the task I was told that the Data Center was running at an optimum level and that the only way we could improve was to invest.

-What I saw when I received that report was, that we had around 500 servers who’s utilization was close to zero percent.
+What I saw when I received that report was, that we had over 500 servers who’s utilization was close to zero percent.

-When I questioned this, I was told these were back up/failover servers and it was normal that they would have very low utilization, i.e. <1%.
+When I questioned this, I was told these were all backup/failover servers and it was normal that they would have very low utilization, i.e. <1%.